ilia-js/html-architect/README.md

 ## Developer Plan

-* from 17 Feb 2024
+* from 18 Feb 2024
-  * fix scheme updating/loading when add child elements
-  * test scheme saving/loading
+  * improve viewing of element properties by sorting and grouping them
+  * add another css properties like paddings, margins, color, background color, etc
+  * load css properties values of current selected element to toolbar
+  * improve visibility of toolbar elements